Municipal Court/Traffic Violation Bureau:

 8:00 AM to 5:00 PM

-A. If a fine amount is listed on the front of your citation, and you wish to plead guilty, you can avoid a court appearance by prepaying through the Traffic Violation Bureau.
+• If a fine amount is listed on the front of your citation, and you wish to plead guilty, you can avoid a court appearance by prepaying through the Traffic Violation Bureau.
 You must fill in the information requested on your ticket and return it, with your fine, by mail or in person to 7010 North Holmes, Gladstone, MO, 64118.
 Please make your check and all money orders payable to “City of Gladstone.”
-The Traffic Violation Bureau must receive your payment by the date on the front of the ticket to avoid any additional penalties.
 Please refer to the back of your ticket and follow the directions for your specific circumstance.
+You may also use the plead and pay option on the website.

 2) What is the difference between the Traffic Violation Bureau and Municipal Court?